-You can confirm changes you make in sketches and tools more easily by using the D keyboard shortcut to move the OK and Cancel buttons to the pointer location in the Graphics window.
+Confirm changes you make in sketches and tools by using the D keyboard shortcut to move the OK and Cancel buttons to the pointer location in the Graphics window.

 Heads-up View toolbar

 SOLIDWORKS provides the user with numerous view options from the Standard Views, View and Heads-up View toolbar.